 - Do not be empty handed after the tasks are completed – I made him a super fast medal like the family medals we made a while back to congratulate him on completing his super hero training!

 My First Batman Book: Touch and Feel by David Katz.

 I am just reviewing one book today because I want to really focus on it.
 It’s a rare find.
-A board book , a touch and feel no less, about Batman.
-Trust me it’s rare, I squealed when I found it at the library and could not believe what a treat it was to read with both my kids.
-It’s not secret my son ( the one in the improvised Batman mask above) is into super heroes, he is also into books and I want to encourage that.
-However some of the books are so violent and I don’t want to expose him to all that at 4.5 , it’s just too young for my comfort zone.
-For beginning readers there are some great I Can Read books but for even younger ones pickings are super slim.
+A board book, a touch and feel no less, about Batman.
+Trust me it’s rare; I squealed when I found it at the library and could not believe what a treat it was to read with both my kids.
+It’s not secret my son ( the one in the improvised Batman mask above) is into super heroes, he is also into books, and I want to encourage that.
+However some of the books are so violent, and I don’t want to expose him to all that at 4.5, he is just too young for my comfort zone.
+For beginning readers, there are some great I Can Read books, but for even younger children pickings are super slim.
 Luckily there is this book.
-It’s sturdy, it’s age appropriate and it even glows in the dark!
+It’s sturdy, it’s age appropriate, and it even glows in the dark!